arangodb/arangodb/Documentation/Books/Manual/Administration/ManagingUsers/InArangosh.md

 This grants *type* ('rw', 'ro' or 'none') access level to the *collection* in *database* for the *user*.
-If *collection* is `"*"` this sets the default collection access level for the user *user* in database *database*.
+If *collection* is `"*"` this sets the wildcard collection access level for the user *user* in database *database*.

 Revoke Collection